Everything Reminds Me of You

-"Everything Reminds Me of You" is a pop, Soul ballad by the Commodores, released in 1993 and Covered by the Jamaican recording artist Tessanne Chin, which she released as the second single from her major label debut album Count on My Love.
-It is written by Rock City aka Planet VI and co-written by Tessanne while produced by Grammy Award-winning producer Supa Dups.
+"Everything Reminds Me of You" is a song by the Commodores.
+It was originally released in 1993 and later covered by the Jamaican recording artist Tessanne Chin, which she released as the second single from her major label debut album Count on My Love.
+It was written by Rock City aka Planet VI and co-written by Tessanne while produced by Grammy Award-winning producer Supa Dups.
 Although it is the second single from the album behind "Tumbling Down", it serves as the album's lead single.

 Promotion

 The song was debuted during the Season 6 semifinal round of The Voice with a live performance.